enthought/distributed-array-protocol/protocol.rst

     block-cyclic is a generalization of the block and cyclic distribution types (for an evenly distributed block distribution).
-    When blocksize == 1, block-cyclic is equivalent to cyclic; when blocksize == datasize // gridsize, block cyclic is equivalent to block.
+    When blocksize == 1, block-cyclic is equivalent to cyclic; when blocksize == datasize // proc_grid_size, block cyclic is equivalent to block.

-    [TODO: write down equations relating start, stop, step, blocksize, gridsize and gridrank that yield the global indices under block cyclic.
-Resolve any ambiguites for ugly combinations of gridsize, blocksize, step, particularly when "extra" elements are involved.]
+    [TODO: write down equations relating start, stop, step, blocksize, proc_grid_size and proc_grid_rank that yield the global indices under block cyclic.
+Resolve any ambiguites for ugly combinations of proc_grid_size, blocksize, step, particularly when "extra" elements are involved.]

 * block-padded (``disttype`` is ``'bp'``)